-Students on graduate probation must receive clearance from the Assistant Dean of the Center for Graduate Studies in order to register for future terms.
+Students on graduate probation must receive clearance from the Assistant Dean of Graduate Studies in order to register for future terms.
 Suspension constitutes removal from the University for a stipulated period.
 Dismissal constitutes permanent separation from the University.
 Dismissal and suspension are based on the student's unsatisfactory academic progress.
 Dismissed and suspended students are considered not in good standing with the University and are not eligible for registration nor financial aid.

 Normally an Incomplete (I) is issued when there is a significant reason warranting one (e.g., death, illness, unusual and unforeseen circumstances that normally involve sickness or a family member hardship that can be supported by documentation).
 An unresolved "I" grade may also impact the student's eligibility for financial aid and academic standing when it changes to an "FI" grade, as an "FI" grade affects both the grade point average and the credit completion ratio.